astroport-fi/astroport-core/packages/astroport/README.md

 ### AssetInfo

-AssetInfo is a convience wrapper to represent the native token and the contract token as a single type.
+AssetInfo is a convenience wrapper to represent the native token and the contract token as a single type.

 ```rust
 #[serde(rename_all = "snake_case")]